jnichols93/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+(.forEach) does not edit the array but just loops through it.
+Also it only returns undefined when its done.
+Contrary, ().map) goes through each element and makes a change to each one of them.
+It returns an array after its completed.

 2. What is the difference between a function and a method?